beastrc/learn-web3_dapp/contracts/polygon/SimpleStorage/README.md

       Enter your account address from MetaMask
       Wait until time limit is up, requests tokens 3-4 times so you have enough to deploy your contract

-8. Add a `.secret` file in this directory with your account's seed phrase or mnemonic (you should be required to write this down or store it securely when creating your account in MetaMask)
+8. Add a `.secret` file in this directory with your account's seed phrase or mnemonic (you should be required to write this down or store it securely when creating your account in MetaMask).
+In `truffle-config.js`, uncomment the three constant declarations at the top, along with the matic section of the networks section of the configuration object.

 9. Deploy contract
       `truffle migrate --network matic`